 - Members who are active in Female Pelvic Medicine and Reconstructive Surgery clinically or through basic science

 - Individuals between 3-15 years out of training who have demonstrated leadership skills within their medical practice or community involvement and have an interest in further developing these skills.

 - Personal statements (1-2 pages) describing why they should be chosen

-- Signed statement stating they will have the time to participate, pay dues for the next three years, be able to attend the designated in-person meetings and signature of support from the chairperson of your department
+- Attestation stating they will have the time to participate, pay dues for the next three years, be able to attend the designated in-person meetings and signature of support from the chairperson of your department

-- Nine applicants will be chosen for the program
+- Up to 12 applicants will be chosen for the program

 - Individuals are selected based upon the strengths, enthusiasm and relevance of their personal statement, and the commitment to education and leadership